Wecks/Prosperity_3/BACKTESTER.md

 # Merge profit and loss across days
 prosperity3bt strategies/your_strategy.py 1 --merge-pnl

-# Automatically open the result in the visualizer when done
-# Assumes your algorithm logs in the visualizer's expected format
-prosperity3bt strategies/your_strategy.py 1 --visualizer

 # Write algorithm output to custom file
 prosperity3bt strategies/your_strategy.py 1 --out custom-output.log